axelvaldez/radical-companies/_posts/children-stories/2024-08-05-how-it-went.markdown

 </div>

 <h1>Progress?</h1>
  <p>The Fiat House had more and more Itsum in its shack and over many years they had to build a much bigger House.
-The Itsums who lived itn it tried calling themselves Chieftains, Kings, but as the House became more prosperous they just called themselves Executives.</p>
+The Itsums who lived tried calling themselves Chieftains, Kings, but as the House became more prosperous they just called themselves Executives.</p>
- <p>Every one of the Itsums who lived the House adored Fiat, the Biggest Boss.
-The ones who did not adore the Biggest Boss had to move to the shack.
-Unfortunately, the shack had fallen badly into disrepair.</p>
+ <p>Every one of the Itsums who lived the House adored Fiat, the Biggest of Bosses.
+The ones who did not adored the Biggest Boss had to move to the Shack.
+Unfortunately, the Shack had fallen badly into disrepair.</p>

 <h1>The Riff-Raff</h1>
  <p>Actually, the Itsums who lived in the shack were the riff-raff, and none of the Fiat House Itsums cared about them.
 Somebody had to keep up the Fiat House and its amenities.
 They could no just go.</p>
  <p>The Itsums in the shack were so stupid that they even tried to help Itsums.
-They obbvoiusly did not know what everybody knows: the riff-raff in the shack were stupid and could not be helped.</p>
+They obbvoiusly did not know what everybody knows, the riff-raff in the shack were stupid and could not be helped.</p>
  <p>The Itsums who had fallen out of grace were the perfect replacements for the riff-raff that had fallen back to pieces.</p>

 <h1>The Impact</h1>